Miserlou/RJModules/README.md

 <img src='https://i.imgur.com/A5MbJJq.png' width="25%">
 BPM lets you set a voltage-controllable beats per minute, with an array of outputs that get a +12 signal.
 There is also a CV reset with a connected button.

+You can get some weird polyrhythmic stuff by putting an LFO on the CV, which gives a variable BPM.
+Even weirder if you start using a bunch!

 ### Integers
 <img src='https://i.imgur.com/NRQjpmZ.png' width="25%" />
 It generates three (voltage controlled) integers from -12 to +12!